 - Undergo a background check

-- Submit certificate of license history
+- Submit a certificate of license history

 - Provide proof of E&O insurance and a fingerprint card